mOrsExtension/mOrs/README.md

   * An ORS chapter ('659A')
   * An ORS section ('174.020')
   * An Oregon Session Law ('2015 c.614')
+  * A combination separted by pipes ('ors 96|2023 c.100|2009 c.1)
+     * Will launch three new tab for ORS chapter 96; chapter 100, Oregon Laws 2023; and chapter 1, Oregon Laws 2009
 * Use popup & options menu (button on popup or right click popup > extension options) to customize display

 ## Disclaimers